Justin-Acosta/session-planner/README.md

 Navigate to the api repository for this project and follow the instructions in the readme: https://github.com/Justin-Acosta/session-api

 ### Prerequisites
-- Node.js 18 or later
+- Node.js version 18 or later
 - npm

 ### Installation